Phakamani means “rise up” in isiZulu, and is pronounced, “pug – ah – ma – nee.”

 Phakamani Foundation empowers poor women to succeed at micro-enterprise.
 Our integrated programme of micro-enterprise training, group loans, and on-going support lead to income, savings, and hope for the next generation.
 The Foundation is a registered not-for-profit, Christian, public benefit organisation that serves people in need irrespective of race, religion, or creed.

-It also means a greater measure of economic independence, confidence, new skills, community ties, and a greater ability to cope with small set-backs that can happen in any life.
+It also means a greater measure of economic independence, confidence, hope, new skills, community ties, and a greater ability to cope with small set-backs that can happen in any life.

 Phakamani only works with and lends to people who are prepared to help themselves.
 When the loans are paid back they are re-cycled to assist other entrepreneurs.
 Every rand and dollar is therefore leveraged to help as many people as possible.